oauthstuff/draft-oauth-rar/main.md

 This object contains detailed information about the intended payment, such as amount, currency, and creditor, that are required to inform the user and obtain her consent.
 The AS and the respective RS (providing the payment initation API) will together enforce this consent.

+For a comprehensive discussion of the challenges arising from new use cases in the open banking and electronic signing spaces see [@transaction-authorization].

 In addition to facilitating custom authorization requests, this draft also introduces a set of common data type fields for use across different APIs.

-For a comprehensive discussion of the challenges arising from new use cases in the open banking and electronic signing spaces see [@transaction-authorization].
+Most notably, the field `locations` allows a client to specify where it intends to use a certain authorization. i.e. it is now possible to unambiguously assign permissions to resource servers.
+In situations with multiple resource servers, this prevents unintended client authorizations (e.g. a `read` scope value potentially applicable for an email as well as a cloud service).
+In combination with the `resource` token request parameter as specified in [@I-D.ietf-oauth-resource-indicators] it enables the AS to mint RS-specfic structured access tokens that only contain the permissions applicable to the respective RS.

 ## Conventions and Terminology